dukeran/feeling-responsive/_posts/code/2014-07-09-introduction-to-traveling-code.md

 <center><img src="http://i.imgur.com/afjR3yl.jpg" alt="The Sahara on camelback" height="200" width="200" style="margin:20px 20px">
 </center>
 </div>

-Life is full of surprises.
-Four years ago, if I was told that one day I would be writing a travel blog about coding, I would have laughed.
-Four years ago I was herding cows in the Atlas mountains in Morocco, living with the Berber people in a tiny village that didn't have running water, let alone internet or computers.
-Even up to a couple of months ago I hadn't the slightest idea of what coding entailed or what Ruby even was...

 One night, a good friend of mine started pitching the idea of coding over a couple of beers.
 It was cold outside and the two tankards of Blue Moon had warmed me up to the idea of learning a computer language.
 After all, I thought, I am a linguistics student, learning a computer language can't be all that difficult after my experiences learning languages such as Chinese and Russian.
 Boy, was I wrong. <!--more-->